TheCalculatorsHub

 Applications in Clinical and Conservation Genetics

 In clinical genetics, allele frequencies determine carrier rates for recessive diseases under Hardy-Weinberg assumptions.
-If the frequency of a disease allele is q, the carrier frequency is approximately 2pq and the disease prevalence is q-squared.
-For cystic fibrosis in Northern European populations, the CFTR delta-F508 allele frequency is approximately 0.02, giving a carrier frequency of about 4 percent (1 in 25) and a disease frequency of approximately 1 in 2,500.
-The NCBI ClinVar database and gnomAD allele frequency browser provide population-level allele frequency data for known pathogenic and benign variants across diverse ancestry groups.
+If a disease allele's frequency is q, carrier frequency is approximately 2pq and disease prevalence is approximately q-squared.
+For cystic fibrosis in Northern European populations, the CFTR delta-F508 allele frequency is roughly 0.02, giving a carrier frequency of about 4 percent (1 in 25) and a disease frequency of roughly 1 in 2,500.
+The NCBI ClinVar database and gnomAD allele frequency browser provide population-level data for known variants across diverse ancestry groups.
+In conservation genetics, tracking allele frequencies over time reveals whether a population is losing genetic diversity to drift, inbreeding, or bottlenecks, and cross-population comparisons yield FST (fixation index) values measuring genetic differentiation, used to set conservation management units.

 Accuracy and Limitations